aragon/hack/docs/guides-agent-app.md

 In other words, we need to define who (or which app) has permission to execute actions in the Agent app and who can re-grant and revoke that permission.

-In this guide we're going to give the Voting app permissions to execute actions on behalf of the Agent app, and therefore on behalf of the DAO.
+In this guide we're going to give the Voting app permission to use the Agent app to execute actions.

 To assign these permissions we need to get a hold of the Ethereum address of the Agent app -- remember **Agent is a fully-fledged Ethereum account** -- as well as the address of the Voting app in our DAO.

 The Agent app address is returned at the end of the output of the `dao install` command.
-In my case it's **0x843bfA21a040E742ec32b8F6991e182D9655AF21** (see the code snippet above).
+It will look something like **0x843bfA21a040E742ec32b8F6991e182D9655AF21** (see the code snippet above).
 Yours will be slightly different.

 As for the Voting app, its address can be found through the UI as follows: